sigitprayogi/waskito.github.io/about.md

 share: true
 ---

-A programmer who think that JavaScript is sexy.
+Born and grew in Yogyakarta Indonesia.
+Play in the forest since childhood, but know computer since elementary.
+And now becope programmer who think that JavaScript is sexy.
+Communities enthusiast, traveler wannabe, and music addicted.

+Skills that may interest you:
+* AngularJS
+* SCSS
+* HTML
+* CoffeeScript
+* Gulpjs
+* Node.js
+* MongoDB

+Other:
+* Chrome App develope experience
+* Wordpress theme tweaking